The Daily Telegraph: Young Telegraph Young Telegraph was a weekly section of The Daily Telegraph published as a 14-page supplement in the weekend edition of the newspaper. Young Telegraph featured a mixture of news, features, cartoon strips and product reviews aimed at 8–12-year-olds. It was edited by Damien Kelleher (1993–1997) and Kitty Melrose (1997–1999). Launched in 1990, the award-winning supplement also ran original serialised stories featuring popular brands such as Young Indiana Jones and the British children's sitcom Maid Marian and Her Merry Men. It featured the cartoon "Mad Gadget" by Chris Winn, and a computer game Mad Gadget: Lost In Time (1993) and a book Mad Gadget: Gadget Mad (1995) were produced.

-In 1995, an interactive spin-off called Electronic Young Telegraph was launched on floppy disk.
+In 1995, an interactive spin-off called Electronic Young Telegraph (EYT) was launched on floppy disk.
 Described as an interactive computer magazine for children, Electronic Young Telegraph was edited by Adam Tanswell, who led the relaunch of the product on CD-Rom in 1998.
 Electronic Young Telegraph featured original content including interactive quizzes, informative features and computer games, as well as entertainment news and reviews.
 It was later re-branded as T:Drive in 1999.

 Website

 Telegraph.co.uk is the online version of the newspaper.
 It uses the banner title The Telegraph and includes articles from the print editions of The Daily Telegraph and The Sunday Telegraph, as well as web-only content such as breaking news, features, picture galleries and blogs.
 It was named UK Consumer Website of the Year in 2007 and Digital Publisher of the year in 2009 by the Association of Online Publishers.
 The site is overseen by Kate Day, digital director of Telegraph Media Group.
 Other staff include Shane Richmond, head of technology (editorial), and Ian Douglas, head of digital production.
+In November 2012, international customers accessing the Telegraph.co.uk site would have to sign up for a subscription package.
+Visitors had access to 20 free articles a month before having to subscribe for unlimited access.
+In March 2013, the pay meter system was also rolled out in the UK.

 The site, which has been the focus of the group's efforts to create an integrated news operation producing content for print and online from the same newsroom, completed a relaunch during 2008 involving the use of the Escenic content management system, popular among northern European and Scandinavian newspaper groups.
 Telegraph TV is a Video on Demand service run by The Daily Telegraph and the Sunday Telegraph.
 It is hosted on The Telegraph's website, telegraph.co.uk.
 Telegraph.co.uk became the most popular UK newspaper site in April 2008.
 It was overtaken by Guardian.co.uk in April 2009 and later by "Mail Online".
-As of December 2010, "Telegraph.co.uk" was the third most visited British newspaper website with 1.7 million daily browsers compared to 2.3 million for "Guardian.co.uk" and nearly 3 million for "Mail Online".
+In December 2010, "Telegraph.co.uk" was the third most visited British newspaper website with 1.7 million daily browsers compared to 2.3 million for "Guardian.co.uk" and nearly 3 million for "Mail Online".
+In October 2023, "Telegraph.co.uk" was the tenth most visited UK newspaper site, with 13.8 million monthly visits, compared to the most popular, the BBC, with 38.3 million.

-In November 2012, international customers accessing the Telegraph.co.uk site would have to sign up for a subscription package.
-Visitors had access to 20 free articles a month before having to subscribe for unlimited access.
-In March 2013, the pay meter system was also rolled out in the UK.